-First of all, most everyone I know drinks coffee – me included.
-I knew there had to be some good information to share on how to save money on coffee.
-So for all my coffee people, this one’s for you.
+First of all, almost everyone I know drinks coffee – me included.
+I knew there had to be some good information to share on how to save money fast on coffee.
+So, for all my coffee people, this one’s for you.
 Grab a nice hot Cup of Joe and have a read.

 Beside death and taxes, there are two other things I know to be true

 - 1) People love coffee and

 - 2) People love money (sometimes in that exact order).

 So, if the first thing you look for in the morning is your beloved coffee, then listen up, because the following tidbits could save you hundreds, even thousands, of dollars per year.

 Some studies say that Americans consume about 10 pounds of coffee beans per year.
 To put it simply, as a $10 billion per year industry, coffee is big business.

 Let’s assume you buy one large mocha per day on your way to work or school.
 Assuming it’s $4 per cup, you’re spending over $80 per week on coffee.
 Not to mention lunch or the afternoon cup of coffee.